wpniederer/next-serverless/README.md

 When you are including assets in your app (e.g. `/_next/static/style.css` for CSS or an image `/_next/static/my-image.png`), you would also get a 404 because it doesn't include the stage prefix.

-`next-serverless` provides a few helper functions which you can use in these cases:
+`nextjs12-serverless` provides a few helper functions which you can use in these cases:

 ##### `prefixPath(path: string): string`